Xenon-Lang-Org/docs/src/security_features.md

 # Security Features Implemented

 In the Xenon compiler, several security features have been implemented to ensure the safety and reliability of the compiled code.
-These features are inspired by the security principles found in languages like Rust, which prioritize memory safety, type safety, and concurrency safety.
+These features are inspired by the security principles found in languages like Rust, which prioritize memory safety and type safety.
 Below is a description of the key security features implemented in the Xenon compiler:

 ## Memory Safety